 The Copenhagen Card is free to enter.
 It is not a royal palace for members of the royal family, but it is larger than Amalienborg Palace.
 You can buy a combined ticket to visit the stables, kitchens, royal theatre, museums, etc. There seemed to be a horse team performing at one o'clock in the afternoon, but I didn't have time to see it.

-Christian Fort was first built between 1773 and 1775.
-King Christian VI razed the old palace (Copenhagen Palace) for pleasure.
-On this basis, he built a magnificent, magnificent and comfortable new palace as his dormitory, the Palace of Christian Fort.
-The design of Christianburg is the Rococo style of the eighteenth century in Europe.
-Since 1849, Fort Christian has been used as a place of parliament.
-When I entered the castle, I felt great and liked it all at once.
-Because many rooms in the castle are carpeted, you need to put on shoes when you enter (free at the entrance).
-What impressed me most in the castle was the Queen's Library.
-The two rooms were full of bookcases, full of books, heavy bookcases, heavy books and silent interpretation of the Royal education.
-Many of the Royal family's elegant conversation and erudite knowledge are derived from books.
-The Queen’s library is often borrowed by the Danish Prime Minister as a dining place for foreign guests.
-Choosing this bookish place to entertain guests is bound to enable the guests to communicate and communicate calmly in a quiet and elegant atmosphere.
+Christiansborg was first built between 1773 and 1775.
+King Christian VI razed the old palace (Copenhagen Palace) to the ground for pleasure, and built a magnificent, gorgeous and comfortable new palace on this basis.
+The bedroom, hence the name Christiansborg Palace.
+The design of Christiansborg is based on the Rococo architectural style of the 18th century in Europe.
+Since 1849, Christiansborg has been used as a parliament place.
+After entering the castle, it feels extraordinary and I like it all at once.
+Since many rooms in the castle are covered with carpets, you need to put on shoe covers when you enter (free of charge at the entrance).
+What impressed me the most in the castle is the "Queen's Library".
+The two rooms are full of bookcases, full of books, heavy bookcases, and heavy books, silently interpreting the royal family.
+Education.
+Many of the royal family's elegant conversation and knowledge are obtained from books.
+The Queen’s library is often borrowed by the Danish Prime Minister as a dinner place for foreign guests.
+Choosing this book-filled place to entertain guests will surely allow the guests of honor to communicate and communicate in a quiet and elegant atmosphere.